refinedev/refine/documentation/docs/api-reference/antd/migration-guide/v4-to-v5.md

 Ant Design released a new major version as a v5.
 This document will help you upgrade from antd 4.x version to antd 5.x version.

-Ant Design removed `less` and adopt `CSS-in-JS`, for better support of dynamic themes.
+Ant Design removed `less` and adopted `CSS-in-JS` for better support of dynamic themes.
 The bottom layer uses [`@ant-design/cssinjs`](https://github.com/ant-design/cssinjs) as a solution.

 Some components are removed or renamed, and some APIs are changed.

 Some of the changes are: